-- With chronic complaints: eg due to a long-term incorrect posture
+- In case of chronic complaints: e.g. due to a long-term incorrect posture

-- Long-term overloading of, for example, the arm / shoulder when using the computer
+- Long-term overload of, for example, the arm/shoulder when using the computer

-- Tightening of muscle tissue in the event of a meniscus injury or hernia
+- Tension of muscle tissue in a meniscus injury or a hernia

-- Long-term absence of movement, for example due to plaster or a sling / sling
+- Prolonged absence of movement, for example due to a cast or a sling/sling

 - Psychological factors such as stress and depression

-- In the case of acute complaints: for example due to a wrong movement or an accident
+- In case of acute complaints: for example due to a wrong movement or an accident